Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log('Hello, World!')
 ```

 So far, we saw how to display text using a *console.log()*.
-If we are printing text or string using *console.log()*, the text has to be under the single, double, or backtick.
+If we are printing text or string using *console.log()*, the text has to be under the single quote, double quote, or a backtick quote.
 **Example:**

 ```js